Guide to Visiting Taipei, Taiwan for the First Time

 Ximending District – The best area to stay in Taipei, Taiwan for your first visit…

 Ximending District is a 15 minute walk from Taipei Main Station.
-You can also hop on a 1 stop subway train ride on MRT Bannan Line (Blue Line) to Ximen station for NT$20 from Taipei Main Station.
+You can also hop on a 1 stop subway train ride on the MRT Bannan Line (Blue Line) to Ximen Station for NT$20 from Taipei Main Station.

-The reasons why Ximending is such a highly recommended area to stay in Taipei is because this area has everything you can possibly need for an enjoyable stay in Taipei.
+Ximending is highly recommended for its convenience, offering everything you need for an enjoyable stay in Taipei.

-Ximending draws a lot of locals, mostly the young crowd because there’s a lot of shops, movie theaters and special little restaurants.
-Ximending is Taipei’s major entertainment district!
+Ximending attracts a lot of locals, mostly the young crowd, because it has a lot of shops, movie theaters, and exceptional little restaurants.
+Ximending is Taipei’s central entertainment district!

-But the main reason why locals and tourists love Ximending is because of the variety and choices for food!
+But the main reason locals and tourists love Ximending is the variety and choices of food!
 It’s like the entire area is dedicated to foodies.

-Staying at a hotel in Ximending is a smart move because everything you’ll need is in walking distance, especially excellent places to eat.
+Staying at a hotel in Ximending is a smart move because everything you’ll need is within walking distance, especially excellent places to eat.

 I’ll point out a few places you have to check out for some good Taiwanese food at the end of this guide.

 Ximending is like Myeondong District in Seoul, South Korea.
-And just like it is in Seoul, if you choose to stay in in Ximending you can walk to a lot of popular city tourist attractions in Taipei.
-Without taking the subway trains.
+And just like it is in Seoul, if you choose to stay in Ximending, you can walk to many popular city tourist attractions in Taipei without riding the subway trains.

-You Will See Exploring Taipei on Foot is Quite Pleasant
+You Will See that Exploring Taipei on Foot is Quite Pleasant

 Taipei truly is one of the best cities to explore on foot.
 The sidewalks are wide and well paved.
-There are street signs with English and vicinity maps located throughout street corners.
+There are street signs with English and vicinity maps located at street corners.

-One thing I want to bring up is local Taiwanese in general do not jaywalk.
-I’m not aware of any jaywalking laws in Taiwan but locals are super patient and disciplined while waiting for the correct light to cross the road.
-Even when there are no visible moving cars or motorbikes in sight.
+One thing I want to bring up is that the Taiwanese, in general, do not jaywalk.
+I’m not aware of any jaywalking laws in Taiwan, but locals are super patient and disciplined while waiting for the correct light to cross the road even when there are no visible moving cars or motorbikes in sight.

-Now that you know why Ximending district is the best area to stay in Taipei, I’ll point out a selection of hotels in Ximending that I’ve personally stayed in and recommend on this guide to visiting Taipei.
+Now that you know why the Ximending district is the best area to stay in Taipei, I’ll point out a selection of hotels in Ximending that I’ve personally stayed in and recommend in this guide to visiting Taipei.

 Five Taipei Hotels I Recommend in Ximending District